Sri Chinmoy 48 Hour Track Festival

 Helpers – Meal Vouchers

-For runners’ helpers, meal vouchers will be available for $70 for the 48 Hour race and $30 for the 24 Hour race.
-The meal voucher will entitle 48 Hour helpers to lunch and dinner on Friday, breakfast, lunch and dinner on Saturday, and breakfast on Sunday; and 24 Hour helpers to lunch and dinner on Friday, and breakfast on Saturday morning.
+For runners’ helpers, meal vouchers will be available for $70 for the 48 Hour race and $35 for the 24 Hour race.
+The meal voucher will entitle 48 Hour helpers to lunch and dinner on Friday, breakfast, lunch and dinner on Saturday, and breakfast on Sunday; and 24 Hour helpers to lunch and dinner on Saturday, and breakfast on Sunday morning.
 Meal voucher holders will also have unlimited access to tea, coffee, hot chocolate etc. Meal vouchers can be purchased online at the time of online registration.
 Individual meals can also be purchased on the day for $10/meal depending on availability.

-Helpers Meal Vouchers Menu (current in 2025)
+Helpers Meal Vouchers Menu for 2026

 All food is vegetarian.

-Friday dinner – chickpea vegetable curry
+Friday dinner – Lasagna and Salad

-Saturday breakfast – porridge with yoghurt
+Saturday breakfast – Eggs on toast with mushrooms

-Saturday dinner – falafel wrap
+Saturday lunch – Rainbow Salad wrap

-Sunday breakfast – Indian-spiced eggs and toast
+Sunday breakfast – Eggs on toast with tomato

-Note: this menu includes items containing gluten, nuts and dairy products.
 Please advise IN ADVANCE if you have any allergies or other requirements in respect of these meals.

 • Toilets and showers are available trackside throughout the Festival.